Chicago Anencephaly Claim Lawyers

 - Some antimetabolic drugs.

-- Some SSRI antidepressants, such as Clomid, Zoloft, Paxil, Prozac, Lexapro and Celexa.
+- Some SSRI antidepressants, such as Clomid, Zoloft, Paxil, Prozac, Lexapro, and Celexa.

 - With a family history of birth defects;

-- Who are over 35 years old;
+- Who are over 35 years of age;

 - With diabetes.